StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 The protocol is line oriented

-The whole protocol is line oriented which means some scripts buffrer the output
+The whole protocol is line oriented which means some scripts buffer the output

 Accessing real-time action output
 ---------------------------------